Patrick J. Kennedy: Personal life and family

 In January 2020, Amy Kennedy announced her candidacy for the Democratic nomination for United States Congress, to represent New Jersey's 2nd congressional district.
 Amy Kennedy defeated Brigid Callahan Harrison in the Democratic primary in July, and faced Democrat-turned-Republican incumbent Jeff Van Drew in the November general election.
-She was ultimately defeated by Van Drew.
+She was ultimately defeated by Van Drew, receiving 46.2% of the vote.